Pilot errors, fatigue led to deadly Ga. jet crash

 The report says that the pilot only slept five hours the night before and later slept for about four hours in a chair in a pilot lounge in Nashville, Tennessee.

-The pilot and co-pilot survived, but were severely injured.
-All five passengers, seated in the back, were killed.
+Both pilots survived, but were severely injured.
+All five passengers, seated in the back, died.